open-feature/spec/specification/sections/02-providers.md

 ```

 Providers may maintain remote connections, timers, threads or other constructs that need to be appropriately disposed of.
-Provider authors may implement the `shutdown` function to perform relevant clean-up actions.
+Provider authors may implement a `shutdown` function to perform relevant clean-up actions.
-The precise name of this function is not prescribed by this specification, but should be defined be the SDK.
-Relevant language idioms should be considered when choosing the name for this function, in accordance with the resource-disposal semantics of the language in question.
+Alternatively, implementations might leverage language idioms such as auto-disposable interfaces or some means of cancellation signal propagation to allow for graceful shutdown.